ballerina-attic/docs-ballerina-vscode-extension/en/docs/references/statement-editor/construct-a-record.md

 # Construct a record using the Statement Editor

+Follow the steps below to construct a record using the Statement Editor.

 1. Navigate to the Record Editor and select **Create New**.

     ![Add record statement](../../img/statement-editor/create-new-record.gif){.cInlineImage-half}